 The risk of failure for our current and any future product candidates is high.
-It is impossible to predict when or if any of our product candidates will successfully complete preclinical studies or clinical trials evaluating their safety and effectiveness in humans or will ultimately receive regulatory approval.
+It is impossible to predict when or if any of our future product candidates will successfully complete preclinical studies or if any of our current or future product candidates complete clinical trials evaluating their safety and effectiveness in humans or will ultimately receive regulatory approval.
 To obtain the requisite regulatory approvals to market and sell any of our product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our product candidates are safe and effective in humans for use in each target indication.
-To date, we have never advanced a product candidate into a clinical trial.
 Preclinical and clinical testing is expensive and can take many years to complete, and the outcome is inherently uncertain.
 Failure can occur at any time during the preclinical or clinical trial process.
 The outcome of preclinical testing and early clinical trials may not be predictive of the results of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
-In particular, while we have conducted certain preclinical studies of WTX-124, WTX-330 and WTX-613, we do not know whether any of these product candidates will perform in our planned clinical trials as it has performed in these prior preclinical studies.
-Additionally, if we successfully commence clinical trials there can be no assurance that success in late-stage clinical trials will lead to success in later clinical trials.
-Many companies in the biopharmaceutical and biotechnology industries have suffered significant setbacks have been caused by, among other things, preclinical findings made while clinical trials were underway, or safety or efficacy observations made in preclinical studies and clinical trials, including previously unreported adverse events.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical stu
+In particular, while we have conducted certain preclinical studies.
+Additionally, if we successfully commence clinical trials there can be no assurance that success in early clinical trials after achieving positive results in early-stage development and we cannot be certain that we will not face similar setbacks.
+These setbacks have been caused by, among other things, preclinical findings made while clinical trials were underway, or safety or efficacy observations made in preclinical studies and clinical trials, including previously unreported adverse events.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.